Who is This Guy?

 I would much rather browse photos than read articles.
 I don’t really even like video that much.
 I prefer a picture.
 It’s more like a book.
 Okay, now I just sound crazy right?

 I like to experience a place from a bike seat.
-I also like to experience the world with my camera.
+I also like to experience the world through photography.
+Cycling and photography bring me closer to a place by making me more aware, and making me participate in what I'm seeing.
 I wanted to take a bicycle vacation designed for photographers.
-As far as I can tell, they don’t exist so I’m rolling my own.
+As far as I can tell, they don't exist so I've rolled my own.
 This is not a big business affair where I organize logistics and then wish you happy travels.
 I plan and ride on each trip with you.

-Partnering with local businesses to support the rides is very important to me.
-Habib from Open Doors Morocco took this photo of me when we pulled over on Tizi n Test pass in Morocco.
-The tour operators aren’t just there to support the ride.
+Working with local operators in each country is incredibly important to me.
+The tour operators aren't just there to support the ride.
 They are ambassadors to initiate us to their part of the world as well.
+These people are often a highlight of the locations we visit just as much as the rides and photography are.

 In this golden age of good inexpensive digital cameras, the barriers to entry are low and getting started is easy.
 Everyone is a photographer.
 I actually believe that.
 Okay; so, now what?
 Will photography and art separate itself from those who are only practicing visual literacy? (more on that as soon as I write that thesis statement).